Home » Truck Insurance »

 What are your HGV weight limitations?

 Heavy goods vehicle (HGV) weight limits are important in the transportation sector for several reasons, including driver safety and insurance costs.
-HGV insurance typically covers vehicles with a GVW of between 5 tons, 7.5t and 44 tons.
+HGV insurance typically covers vehicles with a GVW of between 5 tons, 7.5 tons and 44 tons.
 You must be aware of the GVW.
 It is the sum of the vehicle’s mass plus that of its cargo and occupants.
 The handling, fuel efficiency, and general road safety of heavy goods vehicles are all strongly related to their weight.

 Medium and heavy-duty trucks have a gross vehicle weight rating (GVWR) between five and 44 tons.
 They see widespread application in the domestic and international freight transportation industries.
 Freight businesses, logistics providers, and manufacturers frequently make use of huge trucks, lorries, and articulated vehicles.